DataDog/datadog-ci/src/commands/synthetics/README.md

 : A boolean flag that fails the CI job if no tests were triggered, or results could not be fetched from Datadog.
 The default is set to `false`.

 `failOnMissingTests`
-: A boolean flag that fails the CI job if at least one test is missing in a run (for example, if it has been removed or deleted).
+: A boolean flag that fails the CI job if at least one specified test with a public ID (a `--public-id` CLI argument or listed in a [test file](#test-files)) is missing in a run (for example, if it has been deleted programmatically or on the Datadog site).
 The default is set to `false`.

 `failOnTimeout`
 : A boolean flag that fails the CI job if at least one test exceeds the default test timeout.
 The default is set to `true`.